 Backbone Transmission Network

 Our countrywide transmission network interlinks our exchanges and carries calls across exchanges and to the world at large.
-This is the transport layer that interconnects cities and towns.
+This is the transport layer that interconnects cities and towns in Zimbabwe.
 The countrywide transmission backbone spans over 3000 km, using microwave radio, fibre optic and, in some cases, open wire systems.
 The bulk of the network is now digital, with a few links are still analogue

 This is the network that provides last mile connectivity from switches and the customer premises equipment (CPE) that interfaces the user and the telecommunications network.
 The main technologies employed are as follows: